 Why Is WhatsApp Not Working On My iPhone?

-Follow the steps below to diagnose the real reason why WhatsApp is not working on your iPhone so you can fix the problem and get back to chatting with your friends!
+Follow the steps below to diagnose and fix the real reason why WhatsApp is not working on your iPhone so you get back to chatting with your friends!

 What To Do When WhatsApp Is Not Working On Your iPhone